NVIDIA/TensorRT-LLM/benchmarks/Suite.md

 ### Quickstart

-For this quick start guide, we will focus on running a short max throughput benchmark on `meta-llama/Llama-2-7b-hf` on a syntehtic dataset with a uniform distribution of prompts with ISL:OSL of 128:128.
+For this quick start guide, we will focus on running a short max throughput benchmark on `meta-llama/Llama-2-7b-hf` on a synthetic dataset with a uniform distribution of prompts with ISL:OSL of 128:128.
 In order to run the benchmark from start to finish simply run the following commands:

 ```shell